 25 Feb Understanding Nano Emulsified CBD

-- A. The small the size of the emulsified drug bubble the greater the absorption.
+Answer: The smaller the size of the emulsified drug bubble the greater the absorption.
 The nano product created from my formulation is measuring in the 80-nanometer range.
 This is very small compared to what we have observed on the market.

 Milligrams of solid whatever in each 1 milliliter of fluid.
 Think of something like milk.
 If we take 1mL of milk (5 milliliters is about 1 teaspoon) we can express the amount of protein dissolved in the milk in terms of milligrams.
 There are about 34 milligrams of protein in 1 milliliter of 1% milk.
 If we dried the 1 milliliter of milk and we separated everything else out we should be able to weigh 34 milligrams of protein.
 We can dissolve solids into liquids by weighing them out and dissolving.
 If we weigh the solid and measure the volume of the liquid we are using then we can express the concentration in mg/mL.

 Instead of using milliliters we can use mass; milligrams, grams, kilograms, etc. So, in this case we look at how many milligrams of stuff is in 1 milligram of total stuff.
 In the milk example we can express the amount of protein (mass) per mass unit of the total stuff.
 If we weigh 1 gram of milk out we can ask ourselves, “How many grams of protein are in the 1 gram of milk?”
 Now, because milk is mostly water which has a density of 1 gram/mL then the answer is going to be the same with different units.
 We will get 34 milligrams per 1 milliliter or 34 milligrams of protein per 1000 milligrams of solution (34 milligrams/1 gram).